 Sitting comfortably?
 You might not be come 5 o’clock on Christmas Day when you’ve hoovered up the traditional lunch and tucked into the cheese and chocolate selection as a wholly unnecessary follow-up.
 There is, of course, nothing wrong with a blow-out every now and then but beware of anyone who wishes that “every day was Christmas Day” because, frankly, our constitutions and our natural environment wouldn’t be able to take it.

 I’m not going to trot out the well-worn stats on how much we waste and send to landfill as a result of overconsumption, they’re too depressing to recount.
-We have reached the stage where even those who you suppose would have a vested interest in encouraging more consumption feel we have reached Peak Stuff, as Ikea’s Steve Howard declared almost two years ago.
+We have reached the stage where even those who you suppose would have a vested interest in encouraging more consumption feel we have reached Peak Stuff, as Ikea’s Steve Howard declared almost three years ago.

 Yet the mad rush for ever more consumption continues, the flames fanned by new days of worship like Black Friday and Cyber Monday.
 At the heart of tackling the issue is the concept of value and our relationship to it.
 In a Western economy like the UK, for a significant rump of the population the sheen of new stuff long since lost its shine, we simply don’t value or even gain much pleasure from more consumption.

 As Will Hutton outlines in the article I’ve linked to above, one of the great hopes in this area is that we can move towards a more sustainable economy by building up the market for more experiences and interactions with others, the things many of us say we value above stuff because it contributes to the concept of living a good life, of being happy.